Valspar Trade Contract Matt Review

 Best Tools to Apply Valspar Contract Matt

-My recommendation on the best tools to apply Valspar Trade Contract Matt is the same as any other contract matt really.
-When applying a porous material, or a product to bare plaster, you need a brush and roller which is going to hold plenty of paint.
-Otherwise, your ease of use and overall finish is compromised.
+My recommendation for the best tools to apply Valspar Trade Contract Matt is much the same as for any other contract matt.
+When applying a porous material, or painting bare plaster, you need a brush and roller that will hold plenty of paint.
+Otherwise, both the ease of application and the overall finish can be compromised.

 Paint Roller

-You need a long pile roller to apply contract matt really.
-You won’t find better than the Purdy Colossus, which will make light work of something like this.
-It holds loads of paint and combats dragging.
+You really need a long-pile roller when applying contract matt.
+You will struggle to find better than the Purdy Colossus, which makes light work of this type of paint.
+It holds plenty of paint and helps to combat dragging.
 Available online by clicking here.

 Paintbrush

-As for a paintbrush, I’d go for Purdy again.
-The Purdy Monarch elite has a thick stock, is easy to use and holds plenty of paint.
-It’s probably the brand leader for paintbrushes amongst professional decorators.
+As for a paintbrush, I would choose Purdy again.
+The Purdy Monarch Elite has a thick stock, is easy to use, and holds plenty of paint.
+It is probably the market leader among paintbrushes used by professional decorators.
 Available online by clicking here.

 Advertisement